hayatbiralem/eco.json/README.md

 * <span style='color:green'>__eco_wikip.g__</span>: Opening data from the Wikipedia List of Chess Gambits at https://en.wikipedia.org/wiki/List_of_chess_gambits (May.
 2025)

 There is a JSON file for each of the ECO categories A, B, C, D, & E; e.g. <span style="color:orange">ecoB.json</span>.

+The lichess database (eco_tsv) is the authoritive database, which [supplants](https://www.google.com/search?q=supplants) conflicts with all other databases listed above (such as move order or name).

 ### Example JSON-encoded opening
 ```